 A World Leader

-In 2018, Gift of Life broke two national records, representing the highest totals ever recorded for organ donors and transplants for a U.S.-based OPO in a single year!
-For the 11th consecutive year, Gift of Life is also the nation’s leading organ procurement organization, coordinating the most life-saving organs for transplant among all 58 U.S. OPOs.
+For the 12th consecutive year, Gift of Life is the nation’s leading organ procurement organization, coordinating the most life-saving organs for transplant among all 58 U.S. OPOs.
 It represents an ongoing legacy of new beginnings from grieving families to those awaiting the “gift of life.”

 In the Gift of Life service area—eastern Pennsylvania, southern New Jersey, and Delaware—there are over 5,100 individuals waiting for a transplant, and it is likely that these candidates will have surgery at a transplant center served by Gift of Life Donor Program.
 Yet, many others living outside of this service area must travel to Philadelphia’s world-class hospitals for such treatment.